VRL-Studio/JVTK/README.md

 ```

 - Copy the content of `$CMAKE_INSTALL_PREFIX/vtk-5.10/bin` to `JVTK/natives` (The default install location depends
   on the VTK version and OS).
-It is suggested to manually change the install prefix to, e.g., `/home/user/vtk`)
+It is suggested to manually change the install prefix, e.g., `/home/user/vtk`)
   > **NOTE**
   > On Windows it is necessary to copy the runtime dependencies to the native folder as well, even if they are
   > present in the `C:\Windows\System32` folder.
 If VTK has been compiled with Visual Studio 2010 at least the